kjetilv/whitebear/README.md

 # White Bear

 We are tired of validating outside state.
-Bad user inputs are the norm.  and bad data, especially test data, must be assumed.
+Bad user inputs are the norm.  and bad data, especially testdata data, must be assumed.

 However, we must.
 But we don't have to add to the pain by validating with exceptions.